jjgecon/vs_code_workflow/README.md

 Notice a couple of things:

-- There are 4 icons in the right side of the chat.
+- There are four icons on the right side of the chat:

-    1. Is a *clip* where you can add context to your querry/prompt.
-For instance, if you want to reference some other file in your workspace (or even your entire workspace/codebase) you can add it to improve it's output.
+    1. A *clip* where you can add context to your query/prompt.
+For instance, if you want to reference another file in your workspace (or even your entire workspace/codebase), you can add it to improve its output.

     <div align="center">
         <img src="media/copilot_context.png" alt="Default" width="90%">
     </div>

-    2. A microphone, where you can use voice to text.
+    2. A microphone, where you can use voice-to-text.
-    3. The model you want to chose.
-In my own testing all of these are very good for coding, but be wary that the `o1` and `o3-mini` versions have a limit of calls per day.
+    3. The model you want to choose.
+In my testing, all of these are very good for coding, but be wary that the `o1` and `o3-mini` versions have a limit of calls per day.
     4. The last one is to send the prompt to be processed.

-On the chatbox you can put
+In the chatbox, you can type:
 ```
-write the YOUR_PREFERED_LANGUAGE script to sum the first 100 intergers bellow
+write the YOUR_PREFERED_LANGUAGE script to sum the first 100 integers below
 ```

-#### Chat side bar

 Now Copilot will process the prompt and return with edits in your file:
+#### Chat Side Bar

+The other way is to use Copilot in a Chat.
+Click the Copilot icon at the top or press `Ctrl+Alt+I` (Windows) or `Cmd+Option+I` (Mac).

 <div align="center">
     <img src="media/copilot_chat.png" alt="Default" width="90%">
 </div>

-In my case I asked for an R script.

-The other way is to use Copilot in a Chat.
-Click the Copilot icon at the top or press `Ctrl+Alt+I` (Windows) or `Cmd+Option+I` (Mac).

-For this part you can ask Copilot to create simple scripts to sum the first 100 intergers in all the programing languages you want by doing the following:
+For this part, you can ask Copilot to create simple scripts to sum the first 100 integers in all the programming languages you want by doing the following:

 1. Set the context (click on the *clip*) as `Codebase`.
 2. Paste the following prompt:
     ```
-    Write separate scripts in Python, Julia, R, Stata, and MATLAB to sum the first 100 intergers and print the answers?
+    Write separate scripts in Python, Julia, R, Stata, and MATLAB to sum the first 100 integers and print the answers.
-    Please name all the files as "sum_100_int" with the correct file extension for each language and save them in the routines folder
+    Please name all the files as "sum_100" with the correct file extension for each language and save them in the routines folder.
+I don't want to create a new workspace.
     ```
+    > If you get an answer prompting to create a new workspace, just retry the prompt.
-3. Now, move the cursor to one on the code snipped and select the option `Apply to routines/sum_100.XX` where `XX` depends on the programing language you selected.
+3. Now, move the cursor to one of the code snippets and select the option `Apply to routines/sum_100.XX` where `XX` depends on the programming language you selected.
 Save the file and you are done!

     <div align="center">
         <img src="media/apply_changes.png" alt="Default" width="90%">
     </div>

     <div class="callout">
-            <strong>Note:</strong> sometimes the outputs of copilot are not perfect, and so sometimes you might need to do some copy paste.
+            <strong>Note:</strong> Sometimes the outputs of Copilot are not perfect, and you might need to do some copy-pasting.
     </div>

-To close the chat box just right-click and select `Hide Secondary Side Bar`.
+To close the chat box, right-click and select `Hide Secondary Side Bar`.

-#### In line suggestions
+#### In-line Suggestions

 Copilot can also give you suggestions while you code.
-For example, it can give tyou another way to calculate the first 100 intergers in `python`.
-Just press `TAB` to accept the changes and new suggestiong will appear.
+For example, it can give you another way to calculate the first 100 integers in `python`.
+Just press `TAB` to accept the changes and new suggestions will appear.

 <div align="center">
         <img src="media/copilot_seg.png" alt="Default" width="90%">